-Lucie McLaughlin is an artist and writer from Belfast, Northern Ireland.
+Lucie McLaughlin is an artist and writer from Belfast

 Suppose A Collapse arranges moments between two cities, each viewed through the lens of the other, intimately mapping the interiors of a fourth floor flat in Madrid and the childhood bedroom of a three-bed semi in Belfast.
 Memoir, poem and essay combine to form a collection of experiences based on the author’s changing relationship with her absent father, extended ‘(non)family’ and mother, while film and art inform the movement between lucidity and a fracturing present.
 How many times can we fold up our lives into smaller and smaller shapes until there’s no room anymore, only the one that we’re in?

-Forthcoming in autumn 2020 with JOAN, a publishing project supporting new feminist, intersectional and queer voices–explored through interdisciplinary artists’ writing.
+Forthcoming in 2020 with JOAN, a publishing project supporting new feminist and queer voices–explored through interdisciplinary artists’ writing.

 Reading, East London Cable poetry session, Raven Row, London, 2019

 'This new work by Lucie McLaughlin traces the outline of a day, where moments are arranged, ungraduated (and sometimes unreal) as they close down physical spaces.
 Punctums of dialect from the artist's native Belfast remind how words can break, re-position and be repaired, depending on the site we see them from.
 Here, Belfast is viewed from a great distance and through the lens of relentless Madrid sunshine, where lingering sensations of horror and unease are felt.'